 The Bar: We run a CASH ONLY bar on board during our Fish and Chips, Cream Tea, and Avon Gorge trips where you may purchase teas and coffees, alcoholic and soft drinks.
 As part of our COVID-19 procedures, we are using disposable cups for the time being.
 To help reduce waste, you may like to bring your own flask for a hot drink or your own cup to use with drinks purchased from the bar.

-Catering: Although catering is provided as part of our Cream Tea and Fish & Chips trips, we don’t sell food, so if you are joining us for an Avon Gorge trip we recommend you bring a packed lunch/snacks.
+Catering: Although catering is provided as part of our Cream Tea trip and our Fish and Chips trip, we don’t sell food on board the ship.
+If you are joining us for an Avon Gorge trip, we recommend you bring a packed lunch/snacks.

-Our crew are experienced in working with groups of children and adults with special educational needs or learning disabilities.
+Our crew are very experienced in working with groups of children and adults with special educational needs or learning disabilities.

-Assistance dogs are of course very welcome.
+Assistance dogs are, of course, very welcome.